Zerendi (lake)

 Located just west of Zerendi village, the picturesque lake is a tourist attraction.

 Geography

 Lake Zerendi is located in the Kokshetau Hills, northern-central Kazakh Uplands.
 It is surrounded by small mountains covered with forest.
+Among the lakes in its vicinity, Kumdykol lies 18 km to the north, Aydabol 15 km to the south, Karaungir 35 km to the ESE, and Imantau 49 km to the west.